hsh2001/apple-dark-mode/README.en.md

 }
 ```

-Unfortunatly, some browsers do not support 'prefers-color-scheme' mediaquery or have other result with actual user device's system theme setting.
+Unfortunatly, some browsers do not support `prefers-color-scheme` mediaquery or have other result with actual user device's system theme setting.

  - ✅ : Supported.
  - ❌ : Not supported or has a different value from the system theme settings.